rubymonsters/webapps-for-beginners/source/13-validations.md

 Awesome.

-With this completed you have now walked through an important pattern, which also is used in Rails applications by default:
+With this completed you have now walked through an important pattern for web applications, which also is used in Rails applications by default:

 * There is an HTML form which is being retrieved via a `GET` request.
 * This form posts to another route, which validates the submitted data.